haxybaxy/video-pedal/README.md

-# loop pedal
+# video pedal

 A loop pedal for your webcam.
-Hold a key while you look at the camera; let go and the call sees that clip on repeat while you do something else.
+Hold a right option while you look at the camera; let go and the call sees that clip on repeat while you do something else.
 Tap the key to go live again.

-**The pedal key is the right Option key (⌥, the one to the right of the space bar, next to the right Command key).** Hold it to record, release it to loop, tap it to go live.
-Change it with `--key`.
+**The pedal key is the right Option key, hold it to record and release to play the loop into the camera feed.
+Tap right command to go back live.** Change it with `--key`.

 ## First run, step by step